ejestin/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

   3. Create an Aurora cluster within a separate CloudFormation stack, so we can enable `--notification-arns` option on this stack

-I tried a quick shema so it can be a little more visual:
+I came up with a quick shema to make it a little more visual:
 <center>![Architecture](https://static.blog.ricebowljr.cc/cloudformation-sns-lambda-resource-bootstrap.png)</center>

 As you can see, the workflow is the following (lets assume we already have created the SNS queue and Lambda function):